 Use Your Voice and Vote

-Using your voice - and having a say at the ballot box - is so important.
-We took this midterm election as an opportunity to work with artists in our community to drum up some excitement and enthusiasm for going to the polls.
+We took the mid-term election a couple years ago (feels like a decade, huh?) as an opportunity to work with artists in our community to drum up some excitement and enthusiasm for going to the polls.
 These three artists share strong voices and a passion for civic duty - we had a blast collaborating with them and wanted to tell you a bit more about them.

 Kaylani is an illustrator based in Fairfield, California, who focuses on “creating inclusive picture books, editorial art, and afros.”
 As an artist, Kaylani’s mission is to “support the stories of the under represented and create new ways for people to imagine themselves.”
 When Nia Wilson was murdered earlier this year, Kaylani created a beautiful image of Nia and posted it to her Instagram to honor her and bring awareness to this tragic, hateful event.